wsvincent/djangox/README.md

 ----

 ## 📖 Installation
-DjangoX can be installed via Pip, Pipenv, or Docker depending upon your setup.
+DjangoX can be installed via Pip, Pipenv, or Docker.
 To start, clone the repo to your local computer and change into the proper directory.

 ```
 $ git clone https://github.com/wsvincent/djangox.git